Spatially Coupled PLDPC-Hadamard Convolutional Codes: Spatially Coupled PLDPC-Hadamard Convolutional Codes

 \section{Spatially Coupled PLDPC-Hadamard Convolutional Codes}

-In this section, we show the details of our proposed spatially coupled PLDPC-Hadamard convolutional codes (SC-PLDPCH-CC).
+In this section, we show the details of our proposed SC-PLDPCH-CC.
 First, we show the way of constructing SC-PLDPCH codes, including SC-PLDPCH tail-biting code (SC-PLDPCH-TBC), SC-PLDPCH terminated code (SC-PLDPCH-TDC) and SC-PLDPCH-CC, from its block code counterpart.
 Second, we briefly explain the encoding process of SC-PLDPCH-CCs.
 Third, we describe an efficient decoding algorithm for SC-PLDPCH-CC, which combines the layered decoding used for decoding PLDPCH-BC \cite{Zhang2021layer} and the pipeline decoding used for decoding SC-PLDPC-CC \cite{Costello2014}.
-Fourth, we propose a layered PEXIT algorithm for evaluating the theoretical threshold of a SC-PLDPCH-TDC, which is then used to approximate the threshold of the corresponding SC-PLDPCH-CC.
-Fifth, we propose a genetic algorithm (GA) to optimize the SC-PLDPCH-TDC/SC-PLDPCH-CC designs based on a given PLDPCH-BC.
+Fourth, we propose a layered PEXIT algorithm for evaluating the theoretical threshold of { an} SC-PLDPCH-TDC, which is then used to approximate the threshold of the corresponding SC-PLDPCH-CC.
+Fifth, we propose a GA to optimize the SC-PLDPCH-TDC/SC-PLDPCH-CC designs based on a given PLDPCH-BC.